All images are property of Burger King.

 Yeah, that’s a whole lot.

 If you still want some condiments, go with ketchup or mustard instead (although hot sauce always gets my vote).

 Ketchup will add only about 20 calories to a sandwich.
 Go wild on mustard (even though it’s quite gross… sorry, mustard fans) because it’s virtually calorie-free.
 It may end up adding 5-10 calories in total, but the impact is very minimal.

 It’s a small change, but sometimes the smallest changes make the biggest differences!

 When we break down fast food, I’m never going to tell you definitively if it is healthy or not.

 The point of putting together posts like this is so you can decide that for yourself!

-And if you DO choose to eat Burger King, you need to put chicken tenders and fries right on your burger.
-Gluttonous?
-Maybe.
-Delicious?
-Absolutely.
-That was always my move as a kid, and I still do it to this day.
+And if you DO choose to eat Burger King, you need to try putting chicken tenders and fries right on a burger.
+I know I know, it sounds crazy.

 But, as a kid, I always used to do this, and I promise that it still holds up as delicious to this day!